25 Jan Muscle Growth Part 1

-These mechanisms are environmental conditions that can be detected by single muscle fibers, which then stimulate the molecular signalling events that increase muscle protein synthesis rates, and subsequently cause the accumulation of protein inside individual muscle fibers.
+These mechanisms are environmental conditions that can be detected by single muscle fibres.
+This then stimulates the molecular signalling events that increase muscle protein synthesis rates.
+Subsequently, causes the accumulation of protein inside individual muscle fibres.

 The main difficulty faced when trying to understand the independent effects of mechanical tension, muscle damage, and metabolic stress is that it is very difficult to stimulate a muscle with either muscle damage or metabolic stress while not providing the mechanical tension stimulus at the same time.

-Some studies have also suggested that muscle fiber activation, resulting from motor unit recruitment, is a primary mechanism through which muscle growth is stimulated.
-But this cannot be the case, because full motor recruitment is approach at high velocity contractions, which cause little muscle growth.
+Studies show that muscle fibre activation resulting from motor unit recruitment is a primary mechanism.
+Through which muscle growth is stimulated.
+But this cannot be the case, because full motor recruitment is approaching at high-velocity contractions, which cause little muscle growth.

 Hence, when muscle activation is maintained constant at high levels, increasing the velocity of contraction reduces the hypertrophy.
-This seems to happen because faster contraction velocities reduces the mechanical tension produced by each muscle fiber, and therefore the amount of mechanical loading detected by its receptors.
+This seems to happen because faster contraction velocities reduce the mechanical tension produced by each muscle fibre.
+Therefore the amount of mechanical loading detected by its receptors.

-Signalling pathways that are activated in response to strength training workouts seem to be involved in elevating muscle protein synthesis, and found to then cause the accumulation of protein inside muscle fibers.
+Signalling pathways that are activated in response to strength training workouts seem to be involved in elevating muscle protein synthesis.
+This is found to then cause the accumulation of protein inside muscle fibres.